teampoltergeist/poltergeist/README.md

     to be passed to PhantomJS, e.g. `['--load-images=no', '--ignore-ssl-errors=yes']`
 *   `:extensions` (Array) - An array of JS files to be preloaded into the phantomjs browser.
 Useful for faking unsupported APIs.
+*   `:poltergeist_extensions` (Array) - An array of JS files to be preloaded into the phantomjs environment.
+Useful for extending poltergeist.
 *   `:port` (Fixnum) - The port which should be used to communicate with the PhantomJS process.
 Defaults to a random open port.